Flexiana/framework/doc/tutorials.md

 The rbac interceptor must between the [action](#action) and the [db-access](#database-access) interceptors in the [interceptor chain](#interceptors-typical-use-case-and-ordering).

-## WebSocket
+## WebSockets

-To use an endpoint to serve WebSocket connection, you can define it on route-definition beside the restfull action:
+To use an endpoint to serve WebSockets connection, you can define it on route-definition beside the restfull action:

 ```clojure
 (def routes